-to be less profitable, have lower returns, and have higher book-to-market and volatility.19 These findings suggest that large, well-established firms experiencing negative profits and returns may use diversity discussion to shift the focus away from their worsening financial condition.
+findings suggest large, well-established firms experiencing negative profits and returns may use diversity discussion to shift the focus away from their worsening financial condition.
 By contrast, smaller, more profitable firms likely have much less incentive to shift the narrative away from their superior financial performance.
-Collectively, these findings provide some preliminary empirical support for regulators' concerns that firms use misleading discussions of their ESG commitments.
+Collectively, these findings provide some preliminary empirical support for the regulatory concern that firms use misleading discussions of their ESG commitments.